3 former tribal officials plead guilty in embezzlement case

 SACRAMENTO, Calif.
-(AP) - Federal authorities say three former officials of an American Indian tribe that runs a Northern California casino have pleaded guilty to conspiring to embezzle nearly $5 million from the tribe, which they used as “their personal piggy banks.”
+(AP) - Three former officials of an American Indian tribe that runs a Northern California casino pleaded guilty Thursday to conspiring to embezzle nearly $5 million from the tribe, using the money to fund luxurious lifestyles.

-Acting U.S. Attorney Phillip A. Talbert says John Crosby, Ines Crosby and Leslie Lohse pleaded guilty Thursday to stealing from the Paskenta Tribe of Nomlaki Indians, tax fraud and tax evasion.
+John Crosby, his mother Ines Crosby and her sister, Leslie Lohse, stole money over five years from the Paskenta Tribe of Nomlaki Indians, prosecutors said.

-Prosecutors say the trio bought homes, vehicles, sports tickets and luxury vacations to Africa, South America, and Hawaii.
-They were also accused of failing to declare the income, a tax loss of $1.6 million.
+“The defendants used the tribe’s accounts as their personal piggy banks,” said Kareem Carter, special agent in charge of criminal investigations for the Internal Revenue Service.

-The each face up to five years in prison for conspiracy and one to three years for tax fraud and evasion at sentencing scheduled for January 30.
+The tribe, which has about 300 members, owns the Rolling Hills Casino north of Sacramento.
+The casino with its associated hotels, gold course and other amenities has been estimated to generate $100 million a year for the tribe, the Sacramento Bee reported .

 Sign up for Daily Newsletters